-Our friend took us to his house.
+Rizabek, our new friend, took us to his house.
 Max had already been there.
 He had brought Max here to have lunch right after the accident.
 A mechanic master in town took the shock absorber.
 He would try to fix it and we would have to wait for him to come back until seven o’clock in the afternoon.
 Our host presented us with his family and took us for a walk around the city.

 Back from the promenade, we found the mechanic master waiting.
 He had a replacement with him.
 After a few tries and amendments, it was obvious that we wouldn’t fix the shock absorber that day.
 A major correction was needed.
 We put all our hopes on this master mechanic, hoping he would come the next day with better news.
 In the meantime, we spend the night with our host family.
 At night, we were delighted with some traditional dances.
 Our savior’s brother was an awarded musician.

 I woke up the next morning and saw Max was gone.
 Someone from the family told me he went to the mechanic master to look for the part he needed.
 By ten o’clock, we were testing it on the motorcycle.
 Unfortunately, the shock absorber was completely compressed just by taking out the lifter which held it together.
 That was not a good sign.
 Two hours later, the mechanic master came back with the same shock absorber.
 One thing was different.
 He had welded some screws at the bottom to sufficiently enlarge the fork and separate the fender from the tire.